dylanlan/dylanlan.github.io/qol.md

 - The ability to learn skills / spells from other Aislings, not just Mundanes.
 Different or same requirements?
 Either case could be interesting!
 - Show the Aisling name when viewing their legend marks!
 That'd make it much easier to understand whose legend you're viewing in a screenshot
 - The ability to list more than 20 "friend" in-game.
 Many people are playing 2-5 characters nowadays, so the list can fill up really quickly!
+- Maybe a toggle-able confirmation before dropping an item on an NPC / Pet?
+It seems incredibly risky that rare items could be accidentally deleted by a "misclick" drag and drop